Ten Ways to Overcome a Critical Spirit

 This following Scripture passage clarifies what the devil does and what we need to do not to get devoured.
 1Peter 5:8-9a states, “Be sober-minded; be watchful.
 Your adversary, the devil, prowls around like a roaring lion, seeking someone to devour.
 Resist him, firm in your faith.”
 Many Christians do not resist and are defeated by the unseen enemy.
 If you are a victim of the devil and allowed him to put you in bondage again, Jesus wants to set you free again, look up and pray for His help and strength to get out of the pit.
 Psalm 40:2 states, “He drew me up from the pit of destruction, out of the miry bog, and set my feet upon a rock, making my steps secure.”
 Memorize all the Scripture verses in this post so you can remind yourself to be watchful and to resist the wrong thoughts the devil puts in your mind and stand firm in your faith.

-All verses are from the English Standard Bible.
-If you find my posts and website helpful, please share the links with your friends and family, hopeforcompletehealing.com.
-The information is copyright protected, and no part of the posts or my book may be reproduced without proper citation to Joyce Hanscom and this website.
+All verses are from the English Standard Version.
+If you find my posts and website helpful, please share this link with your friends and family: hopeforcompletehealing.com.
+The information is copyright protected.
+Please do not reproduce any part of the posts or my book without proper citation to Joyce Hanscom and this website.

 Contact me at hopeforcompletehealing@gmail.com, and ask for a PDF of Eight Prayers from the Bible.
 The prayers are for the Spirit of wisdom, renewal, spiritual strength, knowledge of His will, virtues of God, salvation for non-believers, 23rd Psalm, and victory.
 Please leave your name, so I know you are a real person making the request.